 New hardware requires new software.
 Japan’s deployment of robotic taxis and other forms of automation will require ever-larger amounts of code.

-This equals a unique opportunity for software companies looking to expand into the third largest economy.
+This offers a unique opportunity for software companies looking to expand into the third largest economy.
+Demand should grow significantly for the design and development of the algorithms required to safely navigate unmanned vehicles throughout Japan’s densely populated cities.